Chuequi/Exam_data_ML_Mutt/README.md

 Replace /usr/bin/python3 with the actual path to your Python 3 interpreter and /path/to/coin_history_app.py with the actual path to your script on your system.
 ## Disclaimer

-This script is provided as a sample for educational purposes.
-It may require further customization and error handling for production use.
+This script may require further customization and error handling for production use.

 Feel free to customize and extend the script to suit your specific needs.

 Replace placeholders like `your-username`, `/path/to/python3`, and `/path/to/coin_history_app.py` with the actual paths on your system.

-This markdown version should be ready for use in your repository's `README.md` file.